Chen Duxiu: Vernacular revolution and traditional influences

 The Anhui Common Speech Journal was a key platform for Chen's early advocacy of a vernacular literary revolution.
 He argued that the complex classical literary language alienated the masses and hindered national progress.
 His use of the vernacular was an attempt to return to an original national heritage where, he believed, elite and mass culture were more united.
 Chen's interest in vernacular reform was rooted in the philological research of earlier Chinese iconoclasts and the kaozheng tradition, which sought to discover the "lost past".
 He believed that etymological research was necessary to establish the original sounds of words and create a true vernacular language, potentially one written with Roman characters.

-While advocating for the popular prose fiction of the masses, Chen also pioneered the publication of short stories and plays in the vernacular in the journal, including his own short novel, Black Paradise (黑天堂 (Hēi Tiānguó)), a love story about a Russian revolutionary.
+While advocating for the popular prose fiction of the masses, Chen also pioneered the publication of short stories and plays in the vernacular in the journal, including his own short novel, Black Paradise (黑天堂 (Hēi Tiāntáng)), a love story about a Russian revolutionary.
 He proposed that the various Chinese dialects be replaced by a single national spoken language taught in schools to promote national unity.

 Despite his attacks on certain aspects of Confucianism, particularly its association with the existing social and political order, Chen's ideas were often expressed through a traditional lens.
 He criticized the Chinese family system for restricting individual freedom and fostering a lack of patriotism, comparing the Chinese to the Jews whose nation, he claimed, perished due to excessive absorption with family.
 He advocated for equality for women, freedom of divorce, and the right for widows to remarry.
 While stopping short of total freedom of marriage, he proposed a Japanese-influenced system where parental introduction was followed by the couple's consent.
 Chen's critique of "bad customs" like feng shui was framed in terms of their wastefulness and hindrance to China's development, particularly its mining industry.
 Though a self-declared Buddhist at this time, he criticized superstitious practices like icon worship, distinguishing them from original Buddhist ideals.